andyrosty/diet_fitness/TROUBLESHOOTING_GUIDE.md

 If you encounter JWT authentication errors:
 - Ensure JWT_SECRET_KEY is set in your .env file
 - Try logging out and logging in again

+### 5. HTTP 503 Service Unavailable errors

+If you receive a 503 Service Unavailable response from the API:
+- This usually indicates that the database connection failed during the request
+- Check that PostgreSQL is running and properly configured
+- See the database connection errors section above for more troubleshooting steps